 Self-Assessment of scholarly/creative activity and professional development (in candidate statement) Evidence of competency in Scholarly/Creative Activity and Professional Development will show, at a minimum, that assigned duties are completed as defined in policy.
 Evidence of proficiency demonstrates an active and consistent pattern of growth and contribution.
-They may include, but are not limited to, the following: Documentation of attendance at seminars, workshops, conferences, etc Developing pertinent materials to meet the needs of a school, the college, or the community Conducting action research Presentation at seminar, workshop, conference, etc. Publication Submission of grant proposals (internal or external) Evidence of grants obtained (internal or external) Evidence of conference presentation proposal or article submission Evidence of scholarly collaboration Additional certification and licensure Professional reviews of grant proposals and manuscripts submitted to journals, professional meeting program committees, funding organizations, etc. Evidence of scholarly participation that leads to positive change in instructional practice or other scholarly activity SERVICE Candidate portfolios must include the following:
+They may include, but are not limited to, the following: Documentation of attendance at seminars, workshops, conferences, etc Developing pertinent materials to meet the needs of a school, the college, or the community Conducting action research Presentation at seminar, workshop, conference, etc.

+Peer-Reviewed Publication Trade Publication Submission of grant proposals (internal or external) Evidence of grants obtained (internal or external) Additional certification and licensure Professional reviews of grant proposals and manuscripts submitted to journals, professional meeting program committees, funding organizations, etc. Evidence of scholarly collaboration participation that leads to positive change in instructional practice or other scholarly activity Completion of additional coursework Other evidence related to scholarship and/or professional development Evidence for promotion to Professor must include the following: Evidence related to excellence in scholarly/creative activity and professional development SERVICE: According to policy, candidates must demonstrate proficiency in this category.
+Candidate portfolios must include the following:

-Self-Assessment of service (in candidate statement) SCHOLARSHIP Evidence of competency in Service will show, at a minimum, that assigned duties are completed as defined in policy.
+Self-Assessment of service (in candidate statement) Evidence of competency in Service will show, at a minimum, that assigned duties are completed as defined in the policy.
 Evidence of proficiency demonstrates an active and consistent pattern of growth and contribution.
-They may include, but are not limited to, the following: Service on college committees and task forces Participation in volunteer activities that contribute to the college or community Service on Faculty Senate or one of its governing committees Service on Division committees Participation in volunteer activities that contribute to division Advising LCSC clubs Service as an organizer or leader of workshops, panels, or meetings in areas of professional competence Service as session chair at conferences for panels, paper presentations, or workshops Organizing/coordinating a conference Service as a leader or member of a task force, committee, board or commission providing service to local, state, regional, national or international organizations Unpaid service as a professional consultant to public or private organizations Accreditation work when alignment teams rework course objectives, curriculum, etc. Serve as a faculty mentor
+They may include, but are not limited to, the following: Service on college committees and task forces, etc.

+Participation in volunteer activities that contribute to the division and/or college or community Service on Faculty Senate or one of its governing committees Service on Division committees Advising LCSC clubs Service as an organizer or leader of workshops, panels, or meetings in areas of professional competence Editor of print or electronic venue for scholarly publications and/or debate (journal, electronic forum, etc.) Service as session chair at conferences for panels, paper presentations, or workshops Organizing/coordinating a conference Active participation as a leader or member of a task force, committee, board or commission providing service to local, state, regional, national or international organizations Unpaid service as a professional consultant to public or private organizations Accreditation work when alignment teams rework course objectives, curriculum, etc. Serve as a faculty mentor Other evidence related to service Evidence for promotion to Professor must include the following: Evidence of accepting and taking on a leadership role(s) related to service